Sheffield-Theoretical-Chemistry/ccrepo_utility/README.md

 A utility to pull a basis set from ccRepo in MOLPRO format

 ## Installation

-The library can be installed using pip

-    pip install ccrepo

-You can also install a local copy in a fresh environment from the top-level directory by running
+You can install a local copy in a fresh environment from the top-level directory by running

     pip install -e .